HexadigmSystems/FunctionTraits/README.md

           TUPLE_C NewArgsTupleT>
 using ReplaceArgsTuple_t;
 ```
-Identical to "ReplaceArgs_t" just above except the argument list is passed as a "std::tuple" instead of a parameter pack (via the 2nd template arg).
+Identical to [ReplaceArgs_t](#replaceargs_t) just above except the argument list is passed as a "std::tuple" instead of a parameter pack (via the 2nd template arg).
 The types in the "std::tuple" are therefore used for the resulting argument list.
-"ReplaceArgsTuple_t" is otherwise identical to "ReplaceArgs_t" (it ultimately defers to it).</details>
+"ReplaceArgsTuple_t" is otherwise identical to [ReplaceArgs_t](#replaceargs_t) (it ultimately defers to it).</details>

 <a name="ReplaceCallingConvention_t"></a><details><summary>ReplaceCallingConvention_t</summary>
 ```C++